MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-scm-rpa.md

 ### Licenses

-If you already use Power Automate Desktop, PowerApps and Dynamics 365 applications on a day-to-day basis, you can skip this section and jump to Installing the Dynamics 365 RPA solutions.
+If you already use Power Automate, PowerApps and Dynamics 365 applications on a day-to-day basis, you can skip this section and jump to Installing the Dynamics 365 RPA solutions.

 Otherwise, you will need at least a trial license for these 3 products.
 This section shows you how to acquire these trial licenses.

-#### Get a trial license for Power Automate Desktop
+#### Get a trial license for Power Automate
-Power Automate Desktop can automate processes by doing what a human would do on a keyboard and screen.
+Power Automate can automate processes by doing what a human would do on a keyboard and screen.

 There are two ways to automate processes:
 1. Attended mode: someone is sitting in front of their computer and watching the process run as if they were doing it themselves manually